Chicken soup: Romania and Moldova

-In most regions of Romania, chicken soup known as supă de pui consists of a clear or dense sour soup with strained chicken and vegetable broth, often noodles have been added.
-Different versions, uses pieces of chicken and pieces of boiled vegetables (examples: onion, carrot, parsnip, celery, zucchini, peas, beans, leaves and root of parsley, peppers) and is seasoned usually with sour cream (smântână), tomato juice, lemon juice, or borș.
+In most regions of Romania, chicken soup known as supă de pui consists of a clear or dense sour soup with strained chicken and vegetable broth, and either noodles (tăieței) or dumplings (găluște) are added.
+Different versions use pieces of chicken and pieces of boiled vegetables (like onion, carrot, parsnip, celery, zucchini, peas, beans, leaves and root of parsley or peppers) and are seasoned usually with sour cream (smântână), tomato juice, lemon juice, or borș.

 Taiwan

-In Taiwan-style chicken soup dried jujube fruits, dried shiitake, and other various herbs also sometimes added.
-While it may be possible to use regular ginseng in the recipe, a special type of ginseng called San qi is commonly used.
+In Taiwan-style chicken soup, dried jujube fruits, dried shiitake, and other various herbs are also sometimes added.
+While it may be possible to use regular ginseng in the recipe, a special type of ginseng called san qi is commonly used.
 This is grown almost exclusively in Wenshan County, Yunnan Province.
 The roots are powdered for ease of use, although it may also be possible to use the flowerheads.

-Ukraine
+Russia and Ukraine

-Ukrainians traditionally prefer an often simple chicken and vegetable bouillon with added noodles or rice, and a pinch of fresh herbs.
-Another type of chicken soup in Ukraine includes chicken, noodles, carrot, potato and onion.
+East Slavs traditionally prefer an often simple chicken and vegetable bouillon with added noodles or rice, and a pinch of fresh herbs.
+Another type of chicken soup includes chicken, noodles, carrot, potato and onion.
 Some cooks add chopped boiled egg and even sour cream to their variations of the soup.

 United Kingdom

-Traditionally, chicken soup (or broth) in Britain is a clear and watery soup with chunky vegetables (such as carrot, celery and onion), chicken, salt and pepper.
+Traditionally, chicken soup in Britain is a thick broth with chunky vegetables (such as leeks, carrot, celery and onion), chicken, salt and pepper.
 However, a thick, creamy variety called cream of chicken soup, which may not contain any vegetable pieces (depending on the recipe), is more popular today.
 A distinct version from Scotland that has become popular throughout the UK is cock-a-leekie soup, a clear, thin broth of shredded chicken and leeks.

 United States and Canada

 In the United States and Canada, chicken soup often has noodles or rice in it, thus giving it its common name of "chicken noodle soup".
-The term may have been coined in a commercial for the Campbell Soup Company in the 1930s.
+The term may have been first used in advertising by the Campbell Soup Company in the 1930s.
 The original 21 varieties of Campbell's condensed soup featured a "chicken soup with noodles", but when it was advertised on the Amos 'n' Andy radio show in the 1930s by a slip of the tongue the soup was referred to as "chicken noodle soup".
-Traditionally, American chicken soup was prepared using old hens too tough and stringy to be roasted or cooked for a short time.
-In modern times, these fowl are difficult to come by, and broiler chickens (young chickens suitable for roasting or broiling) are often used to make soup.
+Traditionally, American chicken soup was prepared using old hens, with meat too tough and stringy to be roasted or cooked for a short time.
+In modern times, these fowl are difficult to come by, and broiler chickens (young chickens suitable for roasting or broiling) are often used in preparation of soup.